swymbnsl/secp256k1-test-frontend/README.md

 ## Troubleshooting

-### MetaMask Issues
+### Wallet Connection Issues

-- Ensure MetaMask is installed and unlocked
+- Ensure your Ethereum wallet is installed and unlocked
 - Try refreshing the page if connection fails
 - Check browser console for detailed error messages
 - Make sure you're on a supported network